ecarmu/Learning-ML/unsupervised/collaborative filtering/implementation from scratch/README.md

 Coding done for "Collaborative Filtering" from scratch to understand basics

+It is different from Andrew NG version, it is from scratch

 No tensorflow library used for directly obtaining "Collaborative Filtering"

-Code is different from AndrewNG version, it is from scratch

 All the functions used are from the course "Andrew NG - ML Specilization":